 I giggled a bit to myself.
 To me, they looked absolutely ridiculous.
 People walked the side of the highway and I wondered where they were going.
-There were no houses around, just large expanses of land with long dried grass.
-Yet these locals seemed to have a destination in mind.
+There were no houses around, just large expanses of land full of long dried strands of grass.
+Yet, these locals seemed to have a destination in mind.
 It seemed ridiculous to think that a woman carrying a basket on her head would do that for very long.
 I was afraid I was going to break my neck snapping it back and forth to see everything.

 The road didn’t stay nice for long though.
 Not fifteen minutes later we were turning onto a dirt road and after traveling about three kilometers, I started to understand why it was going to take so long.
 The road was well-traveled and well-worn as well with pot holes and such.

 As we crawled along, the holes seemed to get deeper and wider and the terrain much more precarious.
 At one point, I looked over the side of the cliff and saw a burnt-out car.
 I wondered to myself if it was an accident or thieves had got hold of it.
 An anxious feeling in the pit of my stomach only grew as the day waned.

-We lost one of the caravan cars to a broken axle when some dummy decided to go faster than the “safe” thirty kilometers per hour and misjudged the depth of the pothole.
-The caravan stopped for a few minutes to assess the situation and then decided we had to continue on since the police were not going to be on the roads past dark.
+We lost one of the caravan cars to a broken axle when some dummy decided to go faster than the “safe” thirty kilometers per hour and misjudged the depth of the crevice in front of him.
+The caravan stopped for a few minutes to assess the situation, then decided we had to continue on since the police were not going to be on those roads past dark.

-Though I didn’t think my nails could dig into the seat more, the road actually got narrower as we went further and I think I nervously cut into fabric.
-The cars were not able to go any faster than at a snail’s pace and one car that passed was so close that the mirrors of each vehicle missed contact by only a few millimeters, and that was after folding them in.
-It was either that or scrape the right side of our car or push them into the canyon below.
+Though I didn’t think my nails could dig into the seat much more, the road actually got narrower as we went further and I think I nervously cut into fabric.
+The cars were not able to go any faster than at a snail’s pace and one car that passed came so close that the mirrors of each vehicle missed contact by only a few millimeters, and that was after they were folded in.
+It was either that or wind up scraping the right side of our car or push them into the canyon below.
 I was dumbfounded that the government didn’t care enough about its people to put up guard rails.

 “What kind of road is this?
 It isn’t fit for goats!”
 I thought to myself.
-The road had gotten so narrow that the police had to stop traffic coming in the opposite direction just to let us pass and so when we crossed the final wooden bridge and hit a paved road, I could literally feel all the tension in my muscles from the stress.
+The road had gotten so narrow that the police had to stop traffic coming in the opposite direction just to let us pass.
+When we crossed the final wooden bridge and hit a paved road, I could literally feel all the tension in my muscles from the stress.

-I do not have the words to convey how close to death I felt the entire one-hundred and fifty kilometers of the ‘Goat Road from Hell’.
-I can only equate my disposition to that of someone on the verge of taking an Intercontinental flight that has a phobia of flying.
-That teeth clenching, muscle-tightening panic that can only come from absolute fear.
+I do not have the words to convey how close to death I felt the entire one-hundred and fifty kilometers on this ‘Goat Road from Hell’.
+I can only equate my disposition to that of someone on the verge of taking an Intercontinental flight who has a phobia about flying in an airplane.
+Like that teeth clenching, muscle-tightening panic that can only come from absolute fear.
 I had now come to understand what happens when a corrupt government doesn’t care for its people.

 “Get comfortable, we are going to be here a while.”